Skip to main content

 To delete an API key:

-2. Find the API key you want to delete
+2. Find the key you want to delete

 When you delete an API key, it stops working immediately.
 Any applications or services using that key will start receiving authentication errors.
 Make sure to update your applications before deleting keys.